zzhangjii/learning-library/lab-guides/LabGuide050.md

 - Lab 050: Provision supporting services (Client Image, Database, Visual builder Instance)
 - Lab 100: Populate your database with seed data
 - Lab 200: Create a Compute Instance and use Docker to deploy a Java based REST application
-- Lab 300: Deploy and explore the REST services application into a Kubernetes Cluster
+- Lab 300: Deploy and explore the REST application into a Kubernetes Cluster
-- Lab 400: Create a Visual Builder Mobile application to use the REST endpoints of the Java application.
+- Lab 400: Create a Visual Builder mobile application to use the REST endpoints of the Java application.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives in this Lab

 - Start up the supporting Client Image
-- Clone GIT Repository
 - Create Autonomous Transaction Processing (ATP) Database
 - Provision a new Visual Builder Cloud Service and Application